ibraheemdev/ibraheemca/content/posts/2020-10-15-custom-error-handling-with-actix-web.md

 }
 ```

 I then implement the `Into` conversion for each variant.
-This will allow the use of the `?` operator in functions that return `Result`:
+This will allow the use of the `?` operator to propogate errors in functions that return `Result`:

 ```rust
 impl From<db::error::Error> for MyError {